 It is a hot dusty day in the Old City.
 Dogs yelp if they wake for long enough to feel the sun’s blaze on their coats.
 There are few sounds that penetrate the general din; irritability buzzing like a mosquito around your ear.
 And then I hear it – fat brass breaks.
 Some serious soul shakedown: loud and proud.
 A quick scan of the area reveals no likely source of this sound – there is no soundsystem, no stage, no open space – just a row of shop fronts and doorways.
 Activity is minimal.

-Eventually, I meet the eyes of a man sat at a desk in a small room; he raises his eyes at me.
+Eventually, I meet the eyes of a man sitting at a desk in a small room; he raises his eyes at me.
 I walk over slowly; weary of being persuaded into parting with money.
 As I approach, he nods over towards a tiny door in the corner of the room.
 He pushes the door open to reveal 15 Indian men blowing into various brass instrument as if their lives depended on it.
 Their puffed out cheeks and bulging eyes are the source of these ultra-funky breaks.
 The sound is deafening and as funky as anything I’ve ever heard.
-After a few minute of sitting reverently in a trance, I get to my feet and begin to dance in the middle of these men.
+After a few minutes of sitting reverently in a trance, I get to my feet and begin to dance in the middle of these men.
 They cheer as I spin faster, dance harder.
-Soon a man breaks off and joins me, twirling money around the head of a trumpeteer who lets rip an unholy solo.
-I follow suit, loosing myself in the music and waving a note above his head as he kills it again
+Soon a man breaks off and joins me, twirling money around the head of a trumpeter who lets rip an unholy solo.
+I follow suit, losing myself in the music and waving a note above his head as he kills it again

 A man with a striped T-shirt and a red hat is taking a piss at the roadside.
 It is like Where’s Wally? if Wally had an elongated foreskin that glowed in the moonlight.